 Shiitake 75 (Lentinula edodes) A very tolerant and vigorous strain of the prized shiitake mushroom, known for its medicinal and culinary uses.
 Excellent for fruiting on logs, stumps or in our specially formulated certified sustainably harvested sawdust and waste stream wood chips supplied by Royce's Tree Service.

 Phoenix Oyster (Pleurotus pulmonaris) Very similiar and difficult to distinguish from Pearl Oyster, this species is equilly prolific and easy to fruit.
 Can be grown on logs, stumps, or in bags of pasturized straw or enriched sterlized sawdust.
+Warm weather strain.

 Black Poplar (Agrocybe aegerita) The famous Piopinni of Italy; This mushroom is prized in Europe and is becoming more popular here in the USA; Delicious nutty flavor and texture.
+Several strains available. (see below.)

 Golden Beech (Hypsizygus tessulatus) A golden brown strain of the Japanese Shimeji mushroom that surpasses oyster mushrooms in flavor and texture.
 Slower to produce but well worth the wait; Amazing, crunchy, nutty textured edible.
 We also offer a pure white strain.

-Red Reishi (Ganoderma lucidum) The japanese reishi has been used for centuries as medicine.
+Red Reishi (Ganoderma lucidum) The Japanese Reishi has been used for centuries as medicine.
 Believed to stimulate the immune system and fight cancer.
 Easy to fruit on our enriched sterilized sawdust and wood chip blocks.

 The Chicken (Laetiporus sulphureus) A.K.A.
-Chicken of the woods or Sulpher Shelf.
+Chicken of the Woods or Sulpher Shelf.
 A favorite among many; Can be cultivated on stumps and buried logs.
 Most attempts to fruit this species indoors have failed.
 We are still trying.

 Elm Oyster (Hypsizgus ulmarius) A pure white oysteresque mushroom, but with superior flavor and lower spore load.
 Fruits on sterilized enriched sawdust and wood chips.
 Also suitable for stump or log culture.